jonathanli42/Retail_Store_SQL_Course/README.md

 - **Pandas Notebooks**: Jupyter notebooks that showcase how to translate SQL queries into pandas operations.

 ## Installation
-To utilize this project effectively, ensure you have the following tools installed:
+Create the tables by following the script in "Data/scripts_for_data.txt" To utilize this project effectively, ensure you have the following tools installed:
 - Jupyter Notebook or any IDE that supports Python (for pandas)
 - SQL Server or any relational database system